If you’ve read our Thinkific review, you’ll know we highly recommend it for creating and selling online courses.

 So, if you are a creator who wants to build a separate course website, this is another excellent Thinkific course example to follow.

-Thinkific makes it exceptionally easy to create online courses with their step-by-step process.
-As a creator, you need to define the curriculum, upload your content, set pricing, build a sales page, and you’re good to go.
+Thinkific makes it exceptionally easy to create online courses with a step-by-step process.
+As a creator, you need to build the curriculum, set pricing, build a sales page, and you’re good to go.

 Kesler Science is a unique Thinkific example in terms of niche and how it uses the platform to sell online courses.
-The business is run by Chris Kesler, an award-winning middle school science teacher.
+Chris Kesler, an award-winning middle school science teacher, runs the business.

 The site offers numerous courses on middle school science topics, such as life science, Earth science, physical science, etc.

-To access all the courses and live sessions, users need to pay for Kesler membership.
-There are two payment options available — monthly and yearly.
+Users need to pay for the Kesler membership to access all the courses and live sessions.
+There are two payment options available—monthly and yearly.

-So that you know, Thinkific allows you to create a membership site with online courses and custom pages.
+So that you know, Thinkific allows you to create a membership site with online courses, community, and custom membership pages.
 You can also create multiple tiers and have unique content in each of them.
 In fact, it is one of the best membership site platforms in the market.

 ConsenSys Academy offers multiple blockchain development courses.

-In this course, they include various content types, including prerecorded videos, live lessons, graded quizzes, assignments, etc. Plus, they offer a certificate upon successful completion of the program.
+This course includes various content types, including prerecorded videos, live lessons, graded quizzes, assignments, etc. Plus, students get a certificate upon successful completion of the program.

 This is an excellent example of an online course with a strong focus on learning and engagement.

-Thinkific offers powerful learning tools, so if you want to create interactive online courses, the platform will work very well for you.
+Thinkific offers the best-in-class learning features, so the platform will work well for you if you want to create interactive online courses.

 To Love Honor and Vacuum by Sheila Gregoire is an online school that offers courses to help couples have a spark in their married lives.

-Her main website is on WordPress and has the homepage, store, and ebooks section, while the course website is on a Thinkific subdomain.
+Her main website is on WordPress and has a homepage, store, and ebooks section, while the course website is on a Thinkific subdomain.

 On the course website, you can find many courses and bundles on different topics related to intimacy and marriage.
-Sheila has kept her course website interface simple with very few elements.
+Sheila has kept her course website interface simple with minimal elements.

 What’s unique is that she uses just a couple of content formats in her courses.
 Most of her content is videos or text-based.

-Thinkific course platform isn’t just for creating traditional eLearning programs.
-Rather many course creators use it to deliver simple online courses with videos and other resources.
+Thinkific course platform isn’t just for creating traditional eLearning programs with quizzes and certificates.
+Instead, many course creators use it to deliver simple online courses with videos and PDF resources.

-Kindlepreneur.com is the ultimate resource to learn everything you need to know for writing, editing, formatting, and different aspects of publishing a book.
+Kindlepreneur.com is the ultimate resource to learn everything you need to know for writing, editing, formatting, and other aspects of publishing a book.

 In this case, the online business owner is Dave Chesson, one of the top advisors for selling books online.

 For hosting his courses, Dave uses Thinkific.
-He has a simple course website, which he uses to deliver a couple of free courses and a paid course.
+He has a simple course website, which he uses to deliver a couple of free courses and one paid course.

-However, what’s unique is that Dave offers the free courses as an incentive for people to sign up to his email list and build a relationship with them.
+However, what’s unique is that Dave offers free courses to incentivize people to sign up for his email list and build a relationship with them.

 Brit + Co, founded by Brit Morin, is the ultimate destination for women to inspire and grow their creative side.
-Their online school – Brit + Co Classes, is built on Thinkific.
+The online school—Brit + Co Classes—is built on Thinkific.

-The Thinkific site has 120+ online classes in 10+ different niches, created explicitly from a woman’s perspective.
+The Thinkific site has 120+ online classes in 10+ niches, created explicitly from a woman’s perspective.

 Now, you can buy the courses for a one-time price.
 Or, you can get access to everything by purchasing a subscription.

-Thinkific is the best platform for creating a full-fledged online school as it allows you to have unlimited courses and students on all paid plans.
-In addition, you can add multiple instructors to your school and share revenue with them.
+Thinkific is the best platform for creating a full-fledged online school, as it allows unlimited courses and students on all paid plans.
+In addition, you can add multiple instructors and share revenue with them.